vmware/vic-product/docs/user_doc/vic_app_dev/deploy_multiple_docker_compose.md

 Before we get into the topic of ***building*** applications for Docker Compose, let's look at an example of how we would run the equivalent of the above script using Docker Compose and vSphere Integrated Containers engine.

-Docker Compose serializes a manifest in a YML file which the docker-compose binary turns into docker commands.
-The equivalent of the above script as a Docker Compose file would be the following:
+Docker Compose serializes a manifest in a YML file which the `docker-compose` binary turns into docker commands.
+The equivalent of the above script as a Compose file would be the following:

 ```
 version: '2'